Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 Does my spouse have to complete an application if he or she is not going to work for TWR?

-We believe that the decision to become a missionary family requires a commitment on the part of the entire family—both in partnership development and in building a life in a new culture - so we require both husband and wife to complete the full missionary application process together.
+For overseas missionaries from the US, we believe that the decision to become a missionary family requires a commitment on the part of the entire family—both in partnership development and in building a life in a new culture - so we require both husband and wife to complete the full missionary application process together.
+For missionaries from the EU, EFTA, UK, or CAMENA, the depends on your situation and the country you will serve in.

 What is TWR's relationship with the local sending church?